nancybee/reversal-learning-task/README.md

 * Type `npm start` in the terminal
 * Go to http://localhost:3000

 By default, the trial runs 10 times.
 If you want to change the number of trials, go into app.js and look for `limit: 10` at the top of the file.
+Replace `10` with the number of trials you want to run.

 __After each experiment, the test results will be in reversal-learning-task/results as .txt files__